-There are three types of basic pulley systems.
-They are the 2:1, the Z-rig, and block and tackle (Figure 1; see also Figure 7, Figure 8, and Figure 12).
+There are three basic pulley systems.
+They are the 2:1, the Z-rig, and block and tackle (Figure 6.1; see also Figure 6.7, Figure 6.8, and Figure 6.12).
 Most systems described in this section are configurations that use combinations of the 2:1 or 3:1 Z-drag.
-Principles and definitions included in this section include mechanical advantage, compound pulley systems, the concept of throw, self-adjusting brakes, range of system, throw, internal versus external pulling systems, and the 120° rule.
+Principles and definitions sections include mechanical advantage, compound pulley systems, the concept of throw, self-adjusting brakes, range of system, throw, internal versus external pulling systems, and the 120° rule.

 Mechanical Advantage - The primary purpose of a hauling system is to gain mechanical advantage.
 There are several ways to calculate mechanical advantage.
 A scale can be attached to the effort and the load.
-Divide the weight of the load by the weight on the effort line provides the mechanical advantage.
+Dividing the weight of the load by the weight on the effort line provides the mechanical advantage.
 Second, measure how far the effort line moves in terms of how far the load moves.
 If the effort lines moves nine feet for a corresponding movement of one foot on the load, there is a nine to one mechanical advantage.
-Some people will count the number of lines support the load.
-This method may work, but with many of the complex systems it is inaccurate.
-For example, the double Z-rig has five supporting lines and a mechanical advantage of 9:1 (see Figure 11).
+Some people will count the number of lines supporting the load.
+This method may work on some systems, but with many of the complex systems it is inaccurate.
+For example, the double Z-rig has five supporting lines and a mechanical advantage of 9:1 (see Figure 6.11).